-1&gt; Add a new mapping using the + button at the bottom of the left hand column, and enter a name for it.
+1> Add a new mapping using the + button at the bottom of the left hand column, and enter a name for it.

-- 3> Select [Trigger Type] as [Hardware] to trigger a physical button press or fader move, or [Item] to trigger a screen button (playback, fixture, palette, group or macro). - 4> Press the button or move the fader to be triggered.
+- 2> Add a trigger to the mapping using the + button in the right hand column or softkey [Add trigger]. - 3> Select [Trigger Type] as [Hardware] to trigger a physical button press or fader move, or [Item] to trigger a screen button (playback, fixture, palette, group or macro). - 4> Press the button or move the fader to be triggered.
 The screen will update to show you what has been triggered.
 For Item triggers you can select different actions using the [Action] softkey. - 5> Press [OK].
 You have now set up the console action which is to be triggered. - 6> Now you need to set up the external stimulus which will cause the trigger.
 Select [Trigger Type] as DMX or MIDI.
 For DMX, press [DMX Port] to select which DMX port you are using for DMX input.
 You will need to switch the DMX port to Rx mode using the menu option provided. - 7> Generate the stimulus from your device (for example play the MIDI note, or turn on the DMX channel).
 If the [Learn] option is set to On, the console will automatically detect the stimulus.
 Or you can enter the details using the softkey options. - 8> For DMX triggers you can select the address for triggering.
 For MIDI triggers you can select MIDI channel, MIDI Command, Value, and Level (velocity) ranges. - 9> Press [Add] to add the trigger to the list. - 10> The window will show the trigger stimulus and the action to be carried out.